 Advanced mobile device management

-If you want to ensure a high standard of data protection on mobile devices, configure advanced MDM features.
+If you want to ensure a high standard of data protection on mobile devices, configure advanced MDM features to manage mobile devices.
 These can be applied to user accounts with Google Workspace licences in Business Plus, Enterprise, Education Standard, Education Plus, and accounts subscribed to Cloud Identity Premium.

 This level of MDM equips administrators with an arsenal of features such as: